simonmichael/hledger/MANUAL.md

         %-m/%-d/%Y
         %Y-%h-%d

+**include** *RULESFILE*
+:   Include another rules file at this point.
+Useful for common rules shared across multiple CSV files.

 Typically you'll keep one rules file for each account which you download as CSV.
 For an example, see [How to read CSV files](CSV.html).

 Other notes: